IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >Is fear of its followers really the best test of a religion's authenticity?
 I'll admit that's the standard I use, but it's probably a good idea to remember that if the Taipings had won their rebellion, they might today be considered totally legit and every bit as Christian as the Mormons ("mostly, sort of").”

 ― <a href="https://en.wikipedia.org/wiki/The_Great_Big_Book_of_Horrible_Things" target="_blank">Matthew White</a>

+>“In spite of everything I still believe that people are really good at heart.”

+― <a href="https://en.wikipedia.org/wiki/Anne_Frank" target="_blank">Anne Frank</a>

 >“In some ways people had got used to the idea that India was spiritual and religion-oriented.
 That gave a leg up to the religious interpretation of India, despite the fact that Sanskrit had a larger atheistic literature than exists in any other classical language.
 Madhava Acharya, the remarkable 14th century philosopher, wrote this rather great book called <a href="https://en.wikipedia.org/wiki/Vidyaranya#Sarvadar%C5%9Banasa%E1%B9%85graha" target="_blank">Sarvadarśanasaṅgraha</a>, which discussed all the religious schools of thought within the Hindu structure.
 The first chapter is "<a href="https://en.wikipedia.org/wiki/Charvaka" target="_blank">Cārvāka</a>" or "Atheism"—a very strong presentation of the argument in favour of atheism and materialism.”